a-soor/a-soor.github.io/README.md

 - H. Liu, P. Plucinsky, F. Feng, A. Soor, and R. D. James.
 [Origami and the structure of materials](https://sinews.siam.org/Details-Page/origami-and-the-structure-of-materials).
 SIAM news January/February 2022.

+### Teaching

+#### Michigan
+- Fall 2025: Instructor for MATH 115 Calculus I (two sections).

+#### Oxford
+From 2022-2025 I was Lecturer II in Mathematics at Magdalen College.
+- HT25: College tutorials (Magdalen) for A5 Topology, Prelims Dynamics.
+- MT24: College tutorials (Magdalen) for A2 Metric Spaces & Complex Analysis, Prelims Geometry.
+- TT24: College tutorials (Magdalen) for Prelims Constructive Mathematics.
+- HT24: College tutorials (Magdalen) for A5 Topology, Prelims Dynamics.
+Tutor for C2.6 Introduction to Schemes.
+- MT24: College tutorials (Magdalen) for A2 Metric Spaces & Complex Analysis, Prelims Geometry
+- TT23: College tutorials (Magdalen) for ASO Group theory, ASO Multidimensional Analysis, Prelims Constructive Mathematics
+- HT23: College tutorials (Magdalen) for A5 Topology, Prelims Dynamics.
+Tutor for C2.6 Introduction to Schemes.
+- MT22: College tutorials (Magdalen) for A2 Metric spaces & Complex analysis.
+TA for C3.6 Modular Forms, TA for B3.1 Galois Theory.
+- TT22: College tutorials (Magdalen) for ASO number theory, revision classes for A2 Metric Spaces & Complex Analysis
+- HT22: TA for B3.4 Algebraic Number Theory.
+- MT21: TA for B2.1 Introduction to Representation Theory.

+### Experience

+- From 2020-2021 I was the president of the [Invariants](https://www.invariants.org.uk/), Oxford's student maths society.

 ### Talks, inc. study group talks (use notes at your own risk).

 - U. Michigan GLNT seminar (April 2026).